Tax on Private Pensions (AKA, Defined Contribution or Money Purchase pensions)

 Summary of Taxation

-- Get Tax Relief (free money on your contributions
+- Get Tax Relief (ie: extra money on your contributions

 - Any growth is also tax free